FGamess/tripsorter/README.md

         -H 'Accept: application/json'
         --data-binary @src/boardingCardSet.json http://<your_server>/Api/v1/boarding_cards -v -s

-boarding_cards is the route exposed in the api
+  *boarding_cards* is the route exposed in the api.

-The input json file look like this :
+  The input json file looks like this :

     {
         "1": "DGNQEK918KQP9IPZ5",